 - Employees may be dissatisfied with their work and their managers due to the slightly higher chance of miscommunications or laziness on their manager’s side.
 Such issues can affect attrition rates.

 - As mentioned above, the cost to maintain a matrix organizational structure is another downside.
 With the need for more management, the overhead that the organization has is increased.
 This may reduce the available resources for other aspects needed by the organization.

 - Managers may experience a sense of competition that is unhealthy as a result of having to share employees.
 Because employees are able to bring more experience and knowledge to each project, managers may want to capitalize on those skills and keep the employee to themselves.
 Such competitiveness with resources that are not as readily available could hinder productivity overall in the organization.

 If you need help with any issues surrounding matrix structures, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.